MathieuFortune/mathieufortune.github.io/_posts/2023-09-13-MC-designsystem.md

 {% include lazy-image.html src="/images/cover-design-system-mentor-collective.jpg" alt="Case study's cover image showing a dashboard with UI elements" caption="Mentor Collective - Design System Illustration" figClass="" %}

 *To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of Mentor Collective*
+All information in this case study is my own and does not necessarily reflect the views of Mentor Collective.
+Screenshots will be displayed throughout this case study for illustration purposes.*

 ## The Genesis